 APPENDIX – THE WILL & INVENTORY OF WILLIAM CATER 1690

-An extract from the Little Munden parish website details a Cater family presumably related to ours:
+An extract from the Little Munden parish website gives further details of our ancestor William (d.
+1690):

 On 19 July 1690, William Cater “of Great Munden” was buried in the churchyard at Little Munden.
 He had made his Will on 15 July and on 23 July, as was then required, two of his neighbours compiled a valuation and inventory of his property.
 The Will does not specify where he was living when he died but it was almost certainly High Trees.
 The inventory shows that it was a substantial property with at least ten rooms and several outbuildings and and William’s son John was undoubtedly in occupation of High Trees early in the eighteenth century.
 The Caters came to dominate Great Munden.
 By the late 19th Century, after a change of surname to Cooper, following inheritance by a son-in-law, the family were occupying High Trees, Mundenbury, Brockholds and Parsonage Farm.
 The vestry (ie the parish council) by then consisted just of the Rector and three members of the Cooper family.